timcowlishaw/enxaneta/documentation/ethnography/02_core-ethnographic-concepts.md

 Discuss how participant observation can be used to gain a deeper understanding of cultural practices, using examples from Vaczi's book, such as the chapter on touch and the body.
 What's interesting about Vaczi's work is her positioning in the field of sport ethnography, which can highlight the key tensions in (near-impossibility of?) trying to participate and observe _at the same time_.
 There's some other material I can refer to here, from studies of surfing, boxing, and mixed martial arts.

-It will also be worth talking, albeit briefly, about the options when participation isn't possible (interface ethnography, "studying up", different forms of 'patchwork ethnography' and 'polymorphous engagement'), which is something we can definitely go deeper on and/or return to in future.
+It is also be worth talking, albeit briefly, about the options when participation isn't possible (interface ethnography, "studying up", different forms of 'patchwork ethnography' and 'polymorphous engagement'), which is something we can definitely go deeper on and/or return to in future.

 Refer to the BBC podcast "Participating and Observing" (Ep.
 4 of _From Savage to Self_, 2016) as a supplementary resource.

-## Thick description and fieldnotes

-Introducing the concept of thick description as a criteria of appraisal.
-We'll talk a bit about the significance of thick description as a point of differentiation for ethnography, where it fits in the process of ethnographic research, and the importance of fieldnotes in producing such 'thick' and detailed accounts.

-We'll look at some examples from the Benjamin Bowes article to illustrate how thick description can be used to capture the nuances of social practices, perhaps by exploring the idea of "enskilment" and how it relates to the concept of taskscapes  referenced by Bowes (Ingold).

-We'll discuss different strategies and approaches for taking fieldnotes, the role they play in capturing qualitative data, and how they can be used to inform analysis and writing.
-For this, I'll pull on some bits from the _Naked Fieldnotes_ book, which too much to ask you to wade through, but has some great weird details.

-In all of this, it'd be good to be able to draw on your own experiences of observation and note-taking, through the exercises I've thrown at you, with an eye to talking through any challenges or questions you have.
+## Observation exercise: Salou

+Post-session update: We talked through your experiences doing some mobile observations in Salou, a tourist hub 10 minutes away from Taragona by train.
+Having had a vague hunch/proto-theory about "foreignness" that you'd hoped to poke at, you shared your frustrations about the lack of an obvious epicentre or focus point where you could perch and hang out, and ended up doing something closer to _flânerie_, wandering and drifting through this liminal space.

+You noted that you'd caught yourself trying to prematurely shoehorn your observations into a narrative, perhaps struggling a little with the compression/decompression of observations via fieldnotes absent any strong or pre-existing through-story, or 'hierarchy of salience' (Wolfinger 2002):

+> 'Ethnographers frequently choose to record a particular observation because it stands out.
+Observations often stand out because they are deviant, either when compared to others or with respect to a researcher’s existing knowledge and beliefs.
+Either way, background knowledge influences which cases are chosen for annotation.'
+(Wolfinger 2002: 90)

+## Fieldsites

+Post-session update: We also talked a bit about the 'neatly-bounded' ethnographic fieldsite in an age of digital, mobile, and translocal phenomena.
+I referenced Matei Candea's concept of the traditional fieldsite as an 'arbitrary location', Paolo Heywood's subsequent work on Bologna as an 'equivocal location' from which to investigate difference in leftist politics, and Jenna Burrell's work on the fieldsite as a network actively constructed by the researcher, incorporating physical, virtual, and imagined spaces (with reference to research on early internet use in Ghana).

 ## Communities of practice